Vicky van de Walle and navigator Michelle Demeestere with the Mini Cooper, in 2013

 Valina Dechamps - driver and co-driver who usually competes in rallysprint and Belgian club events.
 She was her club’s female champion in 2011 and 2012.
 In recent years, she has driven a Peugeot 206 and 306.
 In 2006 and 2007, she competed in some major Belgian rallies, in a Toyota Yaris.
 She was 39th in the 2007 East Belgian Rally and 104th in the 2006 Rallye Condroz-Huy.
 Her club activities often seem to be in the Hannut region.
 On the navigation side, she sat with Sebastien Honnay in the Micky Rallysprint in 2013.
 She remained active as a driver in 2014, competing the Achene Rallysprint at least, in a Peugeot 306.
 In 2015, she rallied a Peugeot 207, but did not finish any of the events she entered.

 Aurélie Dehaye - Belgian driver, active since 2006.
 Her first car was a VW Polo, which she used in Belgian rallies.
 She continued to rally a Polo for the next couple of seasons, and by 2008, she was winning her class.
 Both the Rally of Wallonie and the East Belgian Rally gave her N1 wins.
 After a break, she returned in 2012 in a VW Golf, and immediately scored her first top-twenty finish, an eleventh in the Criterium section of the Rally of Wallonie.
 She carried on entering major stage rallies in 2013, but also some more rallysprints, in which she was quite successful, finishing second in the Rallye Sprint Winning and fifth in the Villersois event.
 She continued to rally a Golf and a VW Polo in 2014 and 2015.
 In 2015, she was twelfth in the Trois-Ponts Rally, in the Golf.
 This event was her best rally in 2016, too, and she was fifth, in the Golf.
 She finished in the top twenty in three more Belgian rallies in 2016.
 In 2017, she took a leap forward in terms of results.
 She picked up her first podium, a third in the Achene Rallysprint, and was fourth in the Trois-Ponts Rally.
 These were two of four top-ten finishes she had.
 Her car the still the VW.
+She continued to shine in rallysprints in 2018, finishing second in the Villersois event.
 Her navigator is Eddy Gully.

 Christelle Fameree - has competed on and off in Belgium since at least 2000.
 She has driven or co-driven in at least 16 runnings of the Rallye du Condroz, in cars including an Opel/Vauxhall Astra and a Peugeot 106.
 In 2013, she was 77th, in a Peugeot 207.
 Apart from major rallies, she is a regular in club and lower-level events, including rallysprints.
 She has entered the Micky Rallysprint on several occasions, and was 41st in 2013.
 In 2014, she was thirteenth in the Criterium section of the Rallye de Wallonie, in the 207.
 Another season in the 207, in 2015, was mainly rallysprints, and she competed exclusively in rallysprints in 2016.
 In 2017, she tried some multi-stage events again, the Condroz-Huy and Wallonie rallies.
+2018 was similar and she had a best finish of 25th in the Haillot rallysprint.
+She did more stage rallies in 2019, including the Wallonie and Condroz-Huy events.
 She is from a rallying family: her father and partner prepare her cars, and she is navigated by her mother, Arlette Faniel.

 Dorothée Jacquemin - rallied mostly in France and Belgium in the 1980s and early 1990s.
 Her earliest car was a Talbot Sunbeam Lotus, which she used between 1983 and 1985.
 Her best result in it was a ninth place in the Rallye Internationale Charlemagne in France, in 1985.
 In 1987, she started driving a Peugeot 205, and in 1988, the focus of her motorsport activities switched to France.
 She achieved two more top-ten finishes during her career: a fifth in the Charlemagne event in 1988, and a ninth in the Picardie National Rally in 1989, both in the Peugeot.
 In 1992, she had one last season, and rallied a Citroen AX Sport in Europe, including a run in the Manx International Rally in the UK.
 She was 35th.
 Between 1989 and 1992, she was ladies’ champion of France in Division 2.
 Her husband, Jean-Marie Jacquemin, was also a rally driver.
 Much earlier, Dorothée occasionally acted as his navigator.